 The conventional strategy is to build better front-end systems.
-Indeed, much effort has been devoted to creating better front-end systems [NT01, Bai02, Ols09b], and these approaches have succeeded in vastly reducing the rate of errors.
+Indeed, much effort has been devoted to creating better front-end systems [Neira and Tardos, 2001, Bailey, 2002, Olson, 2009b], and these approaches have succeeded in vastly reducing the rate of errors.
 But for systems that accumulate many robot-hours of operation, or robots operating in particularly challenging environments, even an extremely low error rate still results in errors.
 These errors lead to divergence of the map and failure of the system.

-Our recent efforts at building a team of robots that can cooperatively explore and map an urban environment [OSM+12] illustrate the challenges, and motivated this work.
+Our recent efforts at building a team of robots that can cooperatively explore and map an urban environment [Olson et al., 2012] illustrate the challenges, and motivated this work.
 At the time, we modeled the uncertainty of odometry and loop closing edges with simple Gaussians, but despite extensive validation of these edges prior to optimization, some of these edges had large errors that were virtually impossible given their noise model.
-Even with a novel interface allowing a human to help untangle the resulting map [CMO12], errors were still evident (see Fig. 7).
+Even with a novel interface allowing a human to help untangle the resulting map [Crossman et al., 2012], errors were still evident (see Fig. 7).
 Our subsequent analysis revealed that odometry edges were often to blame.
 We had assumed a 15% noise model, but our robots, driving under autonomous control, would occasionally get caught on small, unsensed obstacles.
 As a result, the robot actually encountered 100% error-five standard deviations given our prior noise model.
 The resulting error in our position estimates exacerbated the perceptual aliasing problem: our incorrect position prior would argue against correct loop closure hypotheses, and would favor some incorrect hypotheses.